hugobrenet/opensvc-gateway-mcp/README.md

 Legacy aliases without the `OPENSVC_` prefix exist for some variables, but new deployments should use the names above.

+In the Collector shared network namespace, do not point this variable to `127.0.0.1:8001`: that port is the uWSGI socket behind nginx, not an HTTP REST endpoint.
+Use nginx over HTTPS on `https://127.0.0.1/init/rest/api` and disable TLS verification only when the Collector certificate is self-signed.

 ## Auth Check